-Students not eligible for the maximum annual Stafford Loan limit may borrow an unsubsidized Stafford Loan at 6.8% interest rate.
-However, the student is responsible for interest payments while in school.
-Principal repayment still begins six months after cessation of enrollment as at least a half-time student.
+In addition to the Stafford Loan, students may borrow an extra \$2,000 in unsubsidized Stafford Loan.
+And, students who do not qualify for the need-based Stafford Loan may borrow an equivalent amount in unsubsidized Stafford Loan.
+Interest at 6.8% begins while the student is in school and principal repayment starts six months after cessation of enrollment as at least a half-time student.